6 Types of EPDM Membrane: What it is, Uses, Pros, and Cons

 Material Composition Difference between EPDM and Bituminous Waterproofing

-• EPDM Waterproofing: Made from Ethylene Propylene Diene Monomer (EPDM) rubber, a synthetic single-ply membrane known for its elasticity, UV resistance, and long lifespan.
+• EPDM Membrane: Made from Ethylene Propylene Diene Monomer (EPDM) rubber, a synthetic single-ply membrane known for its elasticity, UV resistance, and long lifespan.
 It is available in non-reinforced, reinforced, and self-adhesive options.

-• Bituminous Waterproofing: Derived from asphalt or bitumen, often mixed with polymers for flexibility.
-It comes in different forms such as torch-applied bituminous membranes, self-adhesive bitumen sheets, and liquid-applied bituminous coatings.
+• Bituminous Membranes: Derived from asphalt or bitumen, often mixed with polymers for flexibility.
+It comes in different forms, such as torch-applied bituminous membranes, self-adhesive bitumen sheets, and liquid-applied bituminous coatings.

 Performance Differences between EPDM and Bituminous Waterproofing

-• EPDM: Excellent UV and ozone resistance, making it highly durable in direct sunlight and extreme weather conditions.
+• EPDM Membrane: Excellent UV and ozone resistance, making it highly durable in direct sunlight and extreme weather conditions.
 Can last over 30-50 years with proper maintenance.

-• Bituminous Waterproofing: Prone to UV degradation, requiring additional protection (such as aluminum foil or gravel cover) to prevent premature aging and cracking.
+• Bituminous Membranes: Prone to UV degradation, requiring additional protection (such as aluminum foil or gravel cover) to prevent premature aging and cracking.
 Lifespan is usually around 10-20 years.

 Installation Differences between EPDM and Bituminous Waterproofing

-• EPDM: Installed using fully adhered, mechanically fastened, or ballasted systems.
+• EPDM Membrane: Installed using fully adhered, mechanically fastened, or ballasted systems.
 Some options come with self-adhesive backing, making installation faster and solvent-free.

-• Bituminous Waterproofing: Typically applied using heat welding (torch-on method), self-adhesive layers, or liquid applications.
+• Bituminous Membranes: Typically applied using heat welding (torch-on method), self-adhesive layers, or liquid applications.
 Torch-applied membranes require skilled labor and proper safety precautions.

 Durability

-• EPDM waterproofing membrane can last about 25-30 years while bituminous waterproofing membranes can last about 15-20 years when they are maintained properly.
+• EPDM waterproofing membranes can last about 25-30 years, while bituminous waterproofing membranes can last about 15-20 years when they are maintained properly.

 So which one should you choose?